chengkaiyang2025/chengkaiyang2025.github.io/index.md

 Participated in building an image annotation platform (Using Spring Framework) to help the algorithm team manage and store datasets, to train the algorithm more efficiently.

-For more details about my employment history, please go to my [LinkedIn page](https://www.linkedin.com/in/chengkai-yang-61b1a4253/).
+For more details about my employment history, please go to my **[LinkedIn page](https://www.linkedin.com/in/chengkai-yang-61b1a4253/)**.

 # Learning